 When deciding what to say on your ‘about us’ page, Vickie recommends thinking about your elevator pitch.
 “If you have a short period of time to tell somebody about who you are, what you do and how you can solve a problem, that’s the sort of information that should feature high up on your ‘About’ page.”

 The best ‘about us’ pages talk about how you got started, your company’s history and who you are.
 Vickie recommends including your values, what you believe in and what informs your business – all of this information will help prospective customers figure out if they feel they can identify or connect with you/your business.

 “If you’re a solo entrepreneur, I recommend standing up and saying, ‘It’s me!’
 Show off the fact that you’re proud of your business!”

 Your ‘about us’ page should be a one-stop shop for key information about your business.
 In addition to your story and your ‘why,’ you should include basic info like where you’re located and how customers can contact you.
 Vickie notes that this kind of information is often overlooked, so make sure to include it when you’re creating your page.

 And when you’re creating your ‘about us’ page, it should actually be its own page, not a blurb on your homepage or sidebar somewhere else.
 Mohamed and Vickie both recommend keeping it separate – just include an easy-to-find button in your header or a link in your drop-down menu.

 If you’re struggling to start writing, Vickie suggests having a conversation with someone about your business.
 Record it, so you can listen to it later – you’ll realise what information is most important, what people have questions about and what potential customers want to know.

 There’s nothing better than making a difference and feeling good about it.

-Over the past few months, we’ve seen businesses of all sizes step up and help out their local communities.
+Over the past two years, we’ve seen businesses of all sizes step up and help out their local communities.

 Whether it’s a donation to a local charity or hosting a free online class, a feel-good gesture goes a long way.